-For FY 2017 funding, the State must submit the HTF allocation plan along with its FY 2017 annual action plan (or consolidated plan, if the State is submitting a 5-year consolidated plan for FY 2017) by August 16, 2017.
-If the State will amend a previously approved FY 2017 annual action plan or consolidated plan to include HTF, the amendment must occur before August 16, 2017.
-More information on the timing of submission of actions plans is found in HUD Notice CPD 16-18 Guidance on Submitting Consolidated Plans and Annual Action Plans for Fiscal Year FY 2017.
+Each fiscal year, the State must submit the HTF allocation plan along with its corresponding fiscal year annual action plan (or consolidated plan, if the State is submitting a 5-year consolidated plan) by August 16th of that fiscal year.
+More information on the timing of submission of actions plans is found in HUD Notice CPD 18-01, Guidance on Submitting Consolidated Plans and Annual Action Plans for Fiscal Year (FY) 2018.